Scratch To Basics

 Cast iron with egg mixture poured over cooked vegetables.

-The cast iron will be hot, so the egg mixture will immediately start cooking when you pour it in.
-I typically just put it in the oven right away.
-If you’d like, you can let it cook on the stove for a couple minutes until the edges start to set and then put it in the oven.
+The cast iron will be hot from cooking your veggies, so the egg mixture will immediately start cooking when you pour it in.
+I typically put it in the oven right away.
+If you’d like, you can let your cast iron frittata cook on the stove for a couple minutes until the edges start to set and then put it in the oven.

 Transfer the pan to your 350 (F) degree oven and cook.

-One slice of frittata on plate, the rest in cast iron pan.
+One slice of dairy free frittata on plate, the rest in cast iron pan.

-Be careful when you take it out of the oven, the pan will be very hot.
+• Be careful when you take the pan out of the oven, the pan will be very hot.
 We use leather handle protectors like this one.

 Yes!
 You can freeze frittata.
-Just slice it and freeze.
-Take a slice out the night before you need it and set it on a paper towel lined plate, or in a paper towel lined container.
+Just slice it and freeze the slices individually.
+Take a slice out the night before you need it and set it on a paper towel-lined plate, or in a paper towel lined container.
 The paper towel will absorb any liquid from defrosting.
-It should be thawed and ready to eat by breakfast.
+By morning, it should have thawed and be ready to eat.

 Frittata in cast iron